PietroDrd/RL_Dog/IsaacSimLab/README.md

 - **`aliengo_ppo.py`** : here you code your algorithm and the **agent** methods / trainers.

-- **`aliengo_check.py`** : here you do a similar "main.py" just for the check of the trained robot or the environment.
+- **`aliengo_check.py`** : here you find a similar "main.py" just for the check of the trained robot or the environment.

 You will launch **only** the `aliengo_main.py` file: usually in the top lines there are commented the CMD commands to launch your scripts and simulations